delmundoclarissa81-ship-it/delmundo-portfolio/README.md

 # ABOUT ME
 Hello Iam clarissa del mundo and I am from BSIT-2A, I am learning to believe in myself more each day.
-It may be a slow process, but
+It may be a slow process, but  I know that trusting my own abilities is the first step to growth.
+I remind myself that I have the strength to overcome challenges, and that every step forward, no matter how small, is still progress.
+I will continue to push forward because I know my future depends on my persistence.
+Believing in myself gives me the courage to face difficulties and the hope to keep moving toward my dreams.
+No matter how hard the journey may get, I choose to continue and never give up on myself.

 # PORFOLIO SECTIONS
 * ABOUT